farberbrodsky/tau-supernova/README.md

 python3 script.py --upload /path/to/folder
 # Connect to Nova and upload current folder.
 It uploads to a folder of the same name.
 python3 script.py --upload .
+# Connect to Nova and upload multiple folders.
+python3 script.py --upload /path/to/thing /path/to/other/thing
 ```